Territorial evolution of Ethiopia: Early Solomonic period to Zemene Mesafint

-Around 1316/1317, Amda Seyon conquered Damot, creating trade routes through the Gibe and Omo basins.
-Now expansion of his realm was countered by southeast Muslim polities, the Walashma dynasty and the conquered Sultanate of Ifat.
-In 1325, he established hegemony on the coast of Massawa and permeated Hadiya Sultanate in 1330, resulting in the subjugation of the Sidama principalities in the south.
-Amda Seyon overwhelmed the Muslim states in the east, including their trade routes, and annexed the Sultanate of Ifat in 1332.
-Although inconclusive, his victory concluded with the collapse of two Christian kingdoms in the west: the Dongola (Nubia) and Alwa (Sennar).

 After Zara Yacob's death, there ensued a brief decline of power.
 The nobility’s clashes aggravated the situation.
-Emperor Na'od was extremely intimidated and his weakened leadership gave the Adal Sultanate legitimacy in the region in 1415, with its capital in Dakkar (in present-day Somaliland).
+Emperor Na'od was extremely intimidated and his weakened leadership gave the Adal Sultanate legitimacy in the region in 1415, with its capital in Dakkar.
 The Adal rise to power resulted in a series of conflicts with the Ethiopian Empire, and eventually the Ethiopian–Adal War in 1529.
 Adal's general Ahmed ibn Ibrahim al-Ghazi (Ahmed Gran) quickly seized the Ethiopian Empire by conquering most of the Ethiopian Highlands, reaching northern Tigray Province in the Battle of Amba Sel in 1531.
 Dawit II then started a loosely organized resistance movement by mid-1530s.
 Slavery became the dominant market linking the Horn of Africa with the port of Zeila.
 The Abyssinians led by Emperor Gelawdewos, with the assistance of Portuguese musketeers, liberated the empire.

 Ethiopia was isolated and decentralized in a period known as Zemene Mesafint, starting with the rise of the Yejju Oromo dynasty after the Solomonic Emperor Iyoas I was deposed by the Tigray governor Ras Mikael Sehul on 7 May 1769.
 It was characterized by puppet monarchy, as Emperors became figureheads with minimal authority.
 In 1852, Kassa (Tewodros II) defeated Gojjam's force, and Ras Ali fled Gondar and with his army made for Debre Tabor.
 Tewedros ended Zemene Mesafint and united the Ethiopian principalities (Gojjam, Gondar and Shewa) after defeating them all in the Battle of Takusa in 1852, and proclaiming himself Emperor of Ethiopia in 1855.
 The Yejju's Ras Ali died in exile in 1856.